 Medical issues such as dental disease or those causing nausea may also cause lip licking and drooling, so it’s important to get your dog checked by a veterinarian if these signs persist.

 A stressed or anxious dog may cower or assume a crouched body position with their tail tucked under.
 A stressed dog may also become rigid or look or face away from the perceived threat.

 Dogs pant when excited, hot, out of breath after exercise, or stressed.
 Panting due to stress often presents along with other signs of stress and anxiety.

-Intense emotions such as fear and anxiety can cause a dog to tremble and shake.
-Pain and illness can also cause trembling and shaking so it’s important to get your dog checked by a veterinarian if these symptoms persist after your dog calms down or is removed from a stressful situation.
+Intense emotions, such as fear and anxiety, can cause a dog to tremble and shake.
+Pain and illness can also cause trembling and shaking, so it’s important to get your dog checked by a veterinarian if these signs persist after your dog calms down or is removed from a stressful situation.

 - Related Read: 8 Possible Reasons Why Your French Bulldog Is Shaking